Aggie Takes The Crown: Mallory Fuller ‘20 Reigns As Miss Texas

 “I’m just really thankful for any opportunity to talk about mental health, talk about suicide prevention, and ultimately serve the state of Texas,” Fuller said.

 Fuller educates children and teens about mental health, travels the state of Texas to discuss various topics, and collaborates with students using a character-education program to show the importance of making good choices.
-Like Aggies, Fuller has long had a passion for selfless service, initially activated by a tragic event that occured when she was just 15.
+Like Aggies, Fuller has long had a passion for selfless service, initially activated by a tragic event that occurred when she was just 15.

 “I lost one of my good friends to suicide and it was something that was devastating and shocking,” Fuller shared.
 “None of us could have ever imagined that we would lose somebody like Johnny to suicide.”